 BMW is working on a redesign for its 7-Series and new prototypes have been spotted.
-The seventh-generation flagship is set to debut in 2022 as a 2023 model.
+The seventh-generation flagship is set to debut later this year as a 2023 model.

-Previously we brought you spy shots of a new battery-electric variant that may end up being called an i7.
+Previously we brought you spy shots of a new battery-electric variant called an i7.
 The latest prototypes are for variants equipped with internal-combustion engines, and one of them is a plug-in hybrid.

 The prototypes are heavily camouflaged, especially their finer details like the lights, grille and C-pillars.
-Interestingly, it looks like the headlights will take on a split design, which will be a new trait for a BMW.
-We can also spot the design of the tailpipes in some of the shots.
+Interestingly, we can see that the headlights feature a split design, a look that was previewed on the recent BMW Concept XM, whose production version is also due out this year.
+We can also spot the design of the production-spec wheels and tailpipes in some of the shots.

 In some of the shots you'll also notice a rearward facing camera mounted to each of the front fenders, and there are more cameras and sensors visible in the front grille.
 These are likely to support planned driver-assist features, as well as a self-driving system rated at Level 3 on the SAE scale for autonomous vehicles.